 • The buttons on his front are poorly finished, blending in to one another.

-• The eyes on the original are gloss black whilst the fake has matt black eyes.
+• The eyes on the original are gloss black whilst the fake has matte black eyes.

-• The bottoms of the shoes of the original are gloss black whilst the fakes has matt black soles.
+• The bottoms of the shoes of the original are gloss black whilst the fakes have matte black soles.

 • The beard of the fake is poorly finished.